Dornubari Vizor September 15, 2023

 You can’t just send out direct mail to people’s letterboxes and expect to sell.
 That may have worked in the past, but not anymore.
-You need to invest time in creating a relationship with your target audience.
-Creating a community.
+You need to invest time in creating a relationship with your target audience by creating a solid community.

 Community engagement is a vague term, like marketing or advertising.
 It can mean multiple things.
-It is at the same time, both a process and an outcome.
+It’s a process and an outcome at the same time.

-The context in which the term is being used is important.
+The context in which the term is being used is important to note.

-According to this 2018 study, community engagement is defined as:
+According to this 2018 study, community engagement means:

 Notice “process” and “outcomes”.

-In layman’s terms, community engagement is how you can influence your audience through different means, to achieve a broader goal.
-The primary goal of businesses for example, is revenue.
+In layperson’s terms, community engagement is how you can influence your audience through different means to achieve your primary and secondary business goals.
+The primary goal of businesses, for example, is revenue.

 Focusing on increasing engagement with your community can help you achieve your business goals.

 Before you can try to increase community engagement, you need to know how to measure it.
-How to track it.
-How to predict it.
-This is where analytics come in to play.
+How to track and predict it.
+This is where analytics come into play.

 Analytics is important because it gives you a solid game plan based on objective data.
 It shows you correlations and patterns.
 It lets you know the best course of action to reach your goals.

-Bloggers who use analytics get stronger results than those that do not.
+Bloggers who use analytics get stronger results than those who do not.

 This is invaluable to communities.
 This is invaluable for increasing engagement.

-Here are the main growth/engagement metrics to track.
+Here are the primary growth/engagement metrics to track.